Selecting Assessments

 Instructions for administering or proctoring an exam for each tool are as follows.

-• Blackboard (with Lockdown Browser and Respondus Monitor)
+• Brightspace (with Lockdown Browser and Respondus Monitor)

 • Instructors click here to activate a test with Respondus tools.